Pendo720/N.J-Matata/index.md

 | ![](/gh-images/Screenshot_16.png) | ![](/gh-images/Screenshot_05.png) |

 **Description**
-> The first two screenshot show the N2-Classifier being exercised at the app startup.
+> The first two screenshot show the N2-Classifier being exercised when the app starts up.
 The app instantiates a neural network model with a given configuration and starts training it using sample data generated from the configuration input.
-The training is checked through the use of the cross-validation dataset at a fixed number of iterations and is terminated when the model has converged as determined by the success of all cross-validation tests.
+The training is checked through the use of the cross-validation dataset after every fixed number of iterations and is terminated when the model has converged as determined by the success of all cross-validation tests.
 After successful excution of the cross-validation tests, the model is then subjected to the standard tests before its deployment.
 > The last screenshots show a possible application of the classifier to perform state transition between defined robot arm configurations.

 ### [Project 3: Single-Value-SQM (Python)](https://github.com/Pendo720/svsqm)